albert0-hernandez/private-to-public-besu-tester/README.md

 ```

 When a contract deployed in the private space calls another contract deployed in the public space that also calls another public contract, it fails with a result of 0x.

-# TO BE DONE

-* Remove eea.js library usage.
-* Include proxy pattern usage.
-* Create a replica of development Besu network to test it from local.